CoFH/cofh.github.io/docs/forge-lexicon/index.md

 ![Forge Lexicon](/assets/images/thermal-foundation/forge-lexicon.png){:style="height: 128px"}

-A **Forge Lexicon** is a tool that converts items into other items that are considered equivalent.
+A **Forge Lexicon** is an item that converts items into other items that are considered equivalent.
 Examples of equivalent items are the various versions of copper and tin ingots added by different mods.